2015 GoDaddy Bowl (December): Teams

 The game's match up consisted of Bowling Green Falcons against the Georgia Southern Eagles.
+This was the first head-to-head matchup between the two schools.

 Georgia Southern Eagles

 This was the first bowl game in school history for Georgia Southern, in their second season as a member of the Football Bowl Subdivision and the Sun Belt Conference and their first season of bowl eligibility.

 Bowling Green Falcons

+This was the third appearance in the GoDaddy bowl for the Falcons, with the other two appearances coming in 2004 and 2008.